LLNL/lbann/README.md

 --optimizer=model_zoo/optimizers/opt_adagrad.prototext \
 --num_epochs=5
 ```
-Note: `srun -n12 build/gnu.catalyst.llnl.gov/install/bin/lbann` assumes you are running on the LLNL catalyst platform;
+Note: `srun -n12 build/gnu.catalyst.llnl.gov/install/bin/lbann` assumes you are running on the LLNL Catalyst platform;
 if running on some other platform, and/or have installed lbann in a different directory, you will need to adjust this command.

 This should produce roughly the following final results on Catalyst: